USS Biddle (CG-34): History

 Biddle was laid down by the Bath Iron Works Corporation at Bath, Maine on 9 December 1963, launched on 2 July 1965 and commissioned as DLG-34 on 21 January 1967.
 She was named for Captain Nicholas Biddle of the Continental Navy.
 Her call sign was "Hard Charger".

 Five months after commissioning, Biddle completed preparations for her final acceptance trials, concluded those trials, and conducted shakedown training out of Guantanamo Bay, Cuba.
 She completed shakedown on 29 May and headed, via Yorktown, Virginia, to Boston, Massachusetts.
 The Destroyer Leader "guided-missile" arrived in Boston on 2 June and began post-shakedown availability at the Boston Naval Shipyard five days later.
 Biddle completed the availability on 30 October and got underway for her new home port, Norfolk, Virginia, the following day.
 The warship entered Hampton Roads early in November, but stayed only four days, putting to sea on 7 November for the first in a series of exercise and weapons-qualifications cruises to the Caribbean.
 Those at-sea periods occupied her until mid-December when she began holiday standdown and preparations for overseas movement.

 On 22 January 1968, Biddle put to sea bound ultimately for the combat zone off the coast of Vietnam.
 Along the way, she transited the Panama Canal and made stops at Pearl Harbor and Guam before reaching her base of operations at Subic Bay in the Philippines on 24 February.
-After an availability, the guided-missile frigate departed Subic Bay for Vietnamese waters on 3 March.
+After an availability, the guided-missile cruiser departed Subic Bay for Vietnamese waters on 3 March.
 She entered port at Danang, South Vietnam, on 5 March and, the following day, was on her way for a PIRAZ (Positive Identification Radar Advisory Zone) station.
 For the next four months, Biddle alternated between periods at sea—either carrying out PIRAZ duty, serving as an antiair warfare (AAW) picket, or acting as a sea-air rescue (SAR) vessel—with time in port at Subic Bay or Yokosuka, Japan.